Canadian Football League: United States

 The predecessor to the CFL's East Division, the IRFU, had a television contract with NBC in 1954 that provided far more coverage than the NFL's existing contract with DuMont.
 NBC aired games on Saturday afternoons, competing against college football broadcasts on CBS and ABC.
 The revenue from the contract allowed the IRFU to directly compete against the NFL for players in the late 1950s, setting up a series of CFL games in the United States beginning in 1958 and a series of interleague exhibitions beginning in 1959.
 Interest in the CFL in the United States faded dramatically after the debut of the American Football League in 1960.

 In 1982, during a players' strike in the NFL, NBC broadcast CFL games in the United States in lieu of the NFL games which were cancelled; the first week of broadcasts featured the NFL on NBC broadcast teams, before a series of blowout games on the network and the resulting low ratings resulted in NBC cutting back and eventually cancelling its CFL coverage after only a few weeks.
 ESPN host Chris Berman became a fan of the game in the early days of ESPN, when the network first aired CFL games, and continues to cover the Canadian league on-air.
 The now-defunct FNN-SCORE (unrelated to the Canadian cable network formerly known as The Score [now Sportsnet 360]) carried games in the late 1980s.
 In the late 1980s and early 1990s, SportsChannel America carried games, using CBC Television, CFN and TSN feeds.
 In 1993, several SportsChannel Pacific-produced games that were part of the Sacramento Gold Miners' local package were also shown nationally.

-Beginning in 1994, with now four US-based teams in the league, ESPN reached a four-year deal with the league to produce and air two games per week and all post-season games on its fledgling ESPN2.
+Beginning in 1994, with four American teams in the league, ESPN reached a four-year deal with the league to produce and air two games per week and all post-season games on its fledgling ESPN2.
 They also put some games on the main network to fill broadcast time vacated by the 1994–95 Major League Baseball strike.
 The 1994 and 1995 Grey Cups were shown live on ESPN2 and then re-aired on ESPN the following day, leading into the network's Monday Night Countdown show.
 ESPN's on-air talent included a mix of the network's American football broadcasters and established CFL broadcasters from Canada.
 Most of the US-based teams also had deals with local carriers to show games that were not covered in the national package.
 Though there were no US teams in the league after 1995, ESPN2 continued showing games until 1997, albeit on a much lighter schedule.